-- Room doors must be closed and locked when:
+2.Room Security: Room doors must always be ensured that they are securely closed and locked under the following circumstances:

 Rules Related to Behavior

-- All residents are expected to maintain ordinary rules of civility and good behavior.
+1.All residents are expected to maintain ordinary rules of civility and good behavior.
 The resident agrees to abide by the rules specified in this document, as well as standards of civility and good behavior, and all other rules and policies as mentioned in the University Catalogue at the time of occupancy.

-- Any form of violence harassment or behavior that endangers self or others is strictly forbidden.
+2.Any form of violence harassment or behavior that endangers self or others is strictly forbidden.

-- Acts of vandalism and throwing any item from windows or balconies are prohibited and would result in severe disciplinary measures.
+3.Acts of vandalism and throwing any item from windows or balconies are prohibited and would result in severe disciplinary measures.

-- Under the Smoke-Free Air Act, smoking is banned on the entire Haigazian University campus including its dormitory.
+5.Under the Smoke-Free Air Act, smoking is banned on the entire Haigazian University campus including its dormitory.
 The use of smoking or smokeless tobacco products is prohibited in dormitory student rooms and in common areas.

-- In all discussion, I will communicate with respect and spirit of understanding especially regarding divisive issues.
+7.In all discussions, the resident will communicate with respect and spirit of understanding especially regarding divisive issues.

-- Decent behavior is expected at all places at the dormitory.
-Public display of intimate relationship should be avoided.
+8.Decent behavior is expected at all places at the dormitory.
+Public display of intimate relationships should be avoided.

 Rules Related to Keys

 1.Rules Related to Keys Room keys in the dorms are given to students during the period of their stay.
 Responsibility for these keys during this period is solely with the student.
 All keys must be returned to the Head Resident by the student once the term of his/her stay has ended.

-- Loss or failure to return keys upon checkout involves a fine to the student of LL 30,000.
+2.Loss or failure to return keys upon checkout involves a fine to the student of 2$ (USD).
+Duplication of dorm keys must be authorized by the student life Office.

-- Duplication of dorm keys must be authorized by the USP Office.Unauthorized duplication of any university key is strictly forbidden and will result in disciplinary action at the discretion of the University.
+3.Unauthorized duplication of any university key is strictly forbidden and will result in disciplinary action at the discretion of the University.